miquelvir/lsds-2026/projects/1-hdfs/README.md

 - If a block that was stored in a `datanode` is no longer stored there in a following block report, check if the block has enough replicas
 - If it is underreplicated, add it to a replication queue
 - Answer the next block report from a `datanode` by instructing them to send a copy of undereplicated blocks they own to another `datanode`

+### [1.3.6] Handling down datanodes (^^^^)

+Keep track of the last time a `datanode` has sent a block report.
+If none has been received in the last 90 seconds, treat all the block replicas in that `datanode` as missing and add them to the replication queue.

 ## [1.4] Client